The Phenomenon of Existence

 Like Newton, Einstein originally believed the cosmos was static, eternal, isotropic and homogeneous (not so sure about infinite), and he accounted for the misbehavior of observed phenomena with a reverse engineered factor, a cosmological constant.
 When Hubble's cosmological redshift implied an expanding Universe, Einstein initially contested the assertion because the effect of gravity on light was sufficient to explain the observation.
 Light passing through a gravitational field loses some energy, and since its velocity is constant, the loss has to come from a redshift of the wavelength.

 Forget stars, moons, comets, astroids and planets, how many mass-laden ambient particles would a beam of light encounter in a multi-billion light year trek?
 We don't have the ability to study how the subtle nuances of nature might affect the properties of light traversing vast distances over billions of years.
 Empirically there are few research facilities of sufficient capacity and fewer scientists of sufficient longevity to engage in such a monumental endeavor.
 Gravitational redshift was ultimately confirmed by the Pound-Rebka experiment.
-Cosmological expansion was and still is hypothetical, invoking reverse engineered phantoms of dark energy and dark matter to bolster its questionable validity.
+Cosmological expansion was and still is hypothetical, invoking reverse engineered phantoms of dark energy and dark matter to bolster its specious validity.

 Unfortunately, Big Bang provided so much more fodder for publish-or-perish scholars Einstein ultimately relented and suddenly the cosmos became perceived as the finite creation of an ancient past event.
 His cosmological constant wasn't Einstein's biggest mistake, succumbing to cosmic expansion theory was.